vinhtrann/jekyllresume/README.md

    ```

   #### Setup github pages
-   15. Navigate to the settings tab from the main repository on github
+   15. Navigate to the settings tab from the forked repository on github
+       - This is located towards the top of the web page, just under the github user and repository name.
    ![image](https://user-images.githubusercontent.com/64811274/198894207-3a2cb6d8-083d-4993-b321-a569966007f7.png)
    16. Navigate to pages on the left
+       - Located under the code and automation section
    ![image](https://user-images.githubusercontent.com/64811274/198894506-0bac759b-9755-4547-9e0f-ff46caf2aadb.png)
    17. Select the main branch and hit save
    ![image](https://user-images.githubusercontent.com/64811274/198894543-927ad311-c589-4b0a-bb82-b26cc0e226af.png)
        - The site will now be accessible from https://[Github username].github.io/[repositoryname]
    Example: https://vinhtrann.github.io/jekyllresume/
+       - This step relates to the concept and benefits of building a website from Etter's book.
+By hosting a resume online, this will guarantee that anyone viewing it will have the most up to date version versus if you distributed pdf copies of your resume.
+The pdf copies of the resume will eventually grow stale.

 # More Resources